JackDesBwa/PhereoRoll3D/README.md

 Clicking on the information zone opens comments if present.

+On Android, when the app has permissions to write to the shared storage, a download button appears on the right.
+Clicking on it will silently download the stereophoto in side-by-side (parallel) format into [Pictures]/PhereoRoll3D/ folder.

 ![Photo view - infos](screenshots/screenshot_photo_comments.jpg)

 Each comment has the avatar of its author, the date and the comment itself.